ZachariasLiodakis/Password-Vault/README.md

 1. Clone or download the repository.

-2. Compile and run the `PasswordVault` class from a terminal.
+2. Compile and run from a terminal.

    ```bash
    cd /path/to/repo-folder